-I am a PhD student in the UCL Crime and Security Science department.
-I have a BSci in mathematics, an MRes in Crime and Security Science, and an interest in the trade off between collective security and individual privacy.
-My research focus is cyber crime, more specifically Dark Net Markets and what makes them successful.
+Cerys Bradley is a PhD student in the UCL Crime and Security Science department.
+They have a BSci in mathematics, an MRes in Crime and Security Science, and an interest in the trade off between collective security and individual privacy.
+Their research focus is cyber crime, more specifically Dark Net Markets and what makes them successful.

-Alongside my research, I teach debating and information security to school children, science communication to university students, and how to use the rule of three to readers of this blog.
-I also work in the three UCL Museums answering questions about art, Egyptology, and weird animals in jars (stay tuned for my audio guide series which will be out later this year).
+Alongside their research, Cerys teaches debating and information security to school children, science communication to university students, and how to use the rule of three to readers of this blog.
+They also work in the three UCL Museums answering questions about art, Egyptology, and weird animals in jars (stay tuned for a podcast series which will be out later this year).

-Ask me literally any science question on Twitter (@hashtagcerys) and I will answer it, especially if it is about bats.
+Ask Cerys literally any science question on Twitter (@hashtagcerys) and they will answer it, especially if it is about bats.

-Or come see me at a live show:
+Or come see them at a live show:

 17/04/2018 Wales vs Australia, the Star of Kings